Dog receiving flea treatment

 For pets, fleas cause allergic dermatitis, and if enough fleas feed on an animal, they can even cause anemia.
 That's why it's important to ask your vet how to get rid of fleas on cats and dogs.

-Basically, if you have fleas, you need to get rid of them fast.
+If you have fleas, you need to get rid of them fast.

 Identifying Signs of a Flea Infestation